-Description A DETACHED TWO STOREY VILLA.
-Accommodation On Ground Floor: Entrance Vestibule, Hall, Lounge, Dining Room, Dining Kitchen, Utility Room, Toilet.
-On First Floor: Landing, Master Bedroom with en-suite Shower Room, Second Bedroom with en- suite Shower Room, Two Further Bedrooms, Family Room/bedroom 5, Bathroom.
-Gross internal floor area (m2) 172 sq m approximately.
-Neighbourhood and location The property is located within a modern residential area where surrounding properties are of a similar age and character.
-Local amenities are readily available within convenient distance.
-Age Approximately 8 years.
+Description A detached single storey bungalow.
+Accommodation ON GROUND FLOOR: Entrance hall, lounge, dining room, master bedroom with en suite shower room, two further bedrooms, bathroom, kitchen, utility room, conservatory.
+Gross internal floor area (m2) 113 m2 approximately.
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of a similar age and character.
+Local amenities are readily available within Largs town centre.
+Age Approximately25 years.
 Weather Overcast but dry.
-Weather over recent weeks has been mixed.
-Chimney stacks None.
+Weather over recent weeks has been generally settled.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Brick construction with a pointed finish.
+Adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and covered in tiles.
-There are metal lined valley gutters.
+The roof is pitched and covered in tiled.

-Roofing including roof space I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with particle board sarking material.
-Insulation material is laid between and over the ceiling joists and the area is partly floored for storage purposes.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of PVC material consisting of half-round gutters feeding round downpipes.
+The roof structure incorporates lead lined valley gutters.
+I was able to inspect the roof space and gained access from a hatch within the hallway.
+The roof is built of timber trusses and boarded over with timber sarking board material.
+Insulation material is laid between and over the ceiling joists.
+Rainwater fittings Visually inspected with the aid of binoculars where J appropriate.
+Rainwater units are of PVC material consisting of half round gutter feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The outer walls are of modern timber frame cavity construction with an external finish of render and pointed facing brick.
+Outer walls are of cavity brick/block construction with an external finish of render and pointed synthetic stone.
 A damp proof course was not visible however, I would anticipate a building of this age to have a PVC damp proof course or similar.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows and external doors are of uPVC double glazed type.
-There are PVC fascia and soffit boards.
-External decorations VP and the Same and a la External decorations Visually inspected.
-External description finishes are generally of law resistances External decorative finishes are generally of low maintenance material. - Conservatories / porches - Conservatories / porches Communal areas material.
-Mone.
+Windows and external doors are of timber double glazed type.
+There are timber fascia and soffit boards.
+External decorations Visually inspected.
+External decorative finishes are painted where appropriate.
+0 Visco III. de la constanta de Conservatories / porches Visually inspected.
+There is a conservatory to the rear of the property, this having brick walls, uPVC double glazed windows and a polycarbonate roof covering.
+C Nege Communal areas None.